Bull Durham Smoking Tobacco

-Bull Durham Smoking Tobacco, also known as “Genuine Bull Durham Smoking Tobacco,” was a brand of loose-leaf tobacco manufactured by W.T.
-Blackwell and Company in Durham, North Carolina, that originated around the 1850s and remained in production until August 15, 1988.
+Bull Durham Smoking Tobacco, also known as "Genuine Bull Durham Smoking Tobacco", was a brand of loose-leaf tobacco manufactured by W. T. Blackwell and Company in Durham, North Carolina, that originated around the 1850s and remained in production until August 15, 1988.
 Over the years, the brand often changed ownership yet continued to be one of the most successful tobacco brands.
 The brand is most commonly associated with its advertising campaigns.
 William Thomas Blackwell, an original investor and owner of the Blackwell Company, contributed greatly to the success of the product.
-Blackwell and his company’s tactics with the brand paved the way for other corporations to succeed through the acquisition of the Bull Durham trademark.
-The success of the product ultimately is due to the successful advertising campaigns that made Durham world famous, brought jobs to the city, and made Durham the tobacco capital of the United States.
+Blackwell and his company's tactics with the brand paved the way for other corporations to succeed through the acquisition of the Bull Durham trademark.
+The success of the product is ultimately due to the successful advertising campaigns that made Durham world famous, brought jobs to the city, and made Durham the tobacco capital of the United States.

-History of W.T.
-Blackwell Company
+History of W. T. Blackwell Company

-The J.R.
-Green Company
+The J. R. Green Company

-John Ruffin Green, a tobacco peddler of the 1850s, owned and operated the J.R.
-Green Factory, the original place of production for Bull Durham.
+John Ruffin Green, a tobacco peddler of the 1850s, owned and operated the J. R. Green Factory, the original place of production for Bull Durham.
 Green found moderate success in his own endeavors.
-The Civil War brought business to the Green Company when soldiers on both sides of the war used Green’s tobacco.
+The Civil War brought business to the Green Company when soldiers on both sides of the war used Green's tobacco.
 The brand then spread by word of mouth due to its popularity with the soldiers.
-Soon his business grew to be bigger than he could manage by himself.
+Soon, his business grew to be bigger than he could manage by himself.

-Start of the W.T.
-Blackwell Company
+Start of the W. T. Blackwell Company

 Green decided to expand his business in 1869, partnering with both Blackwell and James R. Day.
-This partnership made the J.R.
-Green and Company a big name in the tobacco industry.
+This partnership made J. R. Green and Company a big name in the tobacco industry.
 Blackwell and Day originally paid 1500 dollars each for their shares in the company.
-Shortly after the initiation of the partnership Green died from tuberculosis.
-After the death, Blackwell purchased Green’s shares of the company and the trademark for “Genuine Durham Smoking Tobacco” from the Green family for $2292.
-This purchase is the official beginning of the W.T.
-Blackwell Company.
+Shortly after the initiation of the partnership, Green died from tuberculosis.
+After Green's death, Blackwell purchased Green's shares and the trademark for "Genuine Durham Smoking Tobacco" from the Green family for $2292.
+This purchase is the official beginning of the W. T. Blackwell Company.

-In the following years Blackwell and Day expanded further.
-The two owners partnered in 1878 with Julian Shakespeare Carr, a North Carolina native and UNC graduate, to create a one third ownership for each man.
+In the following years, Blackwell and Day expanded further.
+The two owners partnered in 1878 with Julian Carr, a North Carolina native and UNC graduate, to create one-third ownership for each man.
 This partnership proved to make the new Blackwell Company a highly successful venture.

 Blackwell Company booms

-Blackwell, Day, and Carr’s success can be attributed to the use of sound business practices, the creation and implementation of new technologies, and an extremely innovative advertising campaign.
+Blackwell, Day, and Carr's success can be attributed to the use of sound business practices, the creation and implementation of new technologies, and an extremely innovative advertising campaign.
 In the beginning years of the Blackwell Company, they did not have enough of a work force or big enough facilities to fulfill the huge demand for their product.